jurentie/old_portfolio/_posts/2018-10-05-git-workflow.markdown

 This way master will never have any broken code.

-It is good practice to use feature branches in all of the workflows described throughout this documentation.
+It is good practice to use feature branches in all of the workflows described throughout this post.

 #### How it works: ####
 The following is an example of using a feature branch to do development on a single project.

-1. Following best practices, begin by create an issue on GitHub that describes what feature is being added to the code.
+1. Following best practices, begin by creating an issue on GitHub that describes what feature is being added to the code.
 ![New Issue](images/issue-created.png)

-2. Before making the feature branch, ensure the current branch is `master` and that `master` is up to date with any recent changes.
+2. Before making the feature branch, ensure you are on the master branch, and that `master` is up to date with any recent changes.
 ```
 $ git checkout master